 8. Create opportunities for impulse buys

 A recent survey of online shopping trends from CreditCards.com shows that 44 percent of Americans admit to making an impulse purchase in the last three months.
 Amazon sellers can take advantage of this trend by offering unique and useful products at very affordable price—like the LifeStraw Personal Water Filter, which retails for just $17.47.
-“Amazon introduced our products to a massive audience who saw the value of being prepared for emergencies and having something lightweight and easy to add to their pack,” says Tara Lundy, the company’s head of brand.
+“Amazon introduced our products to a massive audience who saw the value of being prepared for emergencies and having something lightweight and easy to add to their pack,” said Tara Lundy, the company’s head of brand.
 “We have a great business on Amazon.
 We utilize the platform to reach hundreds of thousands of customers who may not be able to access our products in-store.”

 9. Don’t be afraid to break up

 Off-price Amazon competition eating into your brick-and-mortar business?
 You don’t have to take it anymore, says Wes Allen, owner of Sunlight Sports in Cody, Wyoming.
-“The worst thing specialty retailers can do if they’re having this problem is to continue to write [orders with] the brand,” Allen says, noting that his store has stopped carrying gear from brands that couldn’t or wouldn’t rein in below-MAP sales on Amazon.
+“The worst thing specialty retailers can do if they’re having this problem is to continue to write [orders with] the brand,” Allen said, noting that his store has stopped carrying gear from brands that couldn’t or wouldn’t rein in below-MAP sales on Amazon.
 “There are very few brands out there making things that somebody else doesn’t make.
 Look around at who has the best brand hygiene and figure out who you want to work with.”

-The key, says Allen, is tracking prices and opening up conversations with vendors based on data.
+The key, said Allen, is tracking prices and opening up conversations with vendors based on data.
 Sunlight Sports will match a lower Amazon price in the store, and Allen receives a daily sales report noting how often that happens.
 He then takes those numbers to brand partners: “You have to show them what the impact is.
 Tell them what you’re seeing so they can take action.”
 And if they don’t?
 Find someone who will.
 Allen says he’s increased orders with The North Face, KÜHL, and Nordica in recent years in part because they do a great job controlling MAP across the board.

 Champaign Outdoors in Illinois automatically price matches products over $30. “”The reality is, customers will pull out their phone and look to see if they can get a better deal on something.
 And who can blame them?”
-Owner Dan Epstein says.
+Owner Dan Epstein said.
 “But we are pretty confident that we curate brands with strong protection online.”

 10. Spend money to make money